Ohio officers won’t be charged in shooting of Jayland Walker

-An Ohio grand jury declined to indict eight police officers who fired 94 rounds in the shooting death last year of Jayland Walker, a 25-year-old Black man who fired at least one shot at officers during a car and foot chase, the state’s attorney general announced Monday.
+AKRON, Ohio (AP) — An Ohio grand jury declined to indict eight police officers who fired 94 shots in the death last year of Jayland Walker, a 25-year-old Black man who fired at least one round at officers during a car and foot chase, the state’s attorney general announced Monday.

-Walker ignored commands to stop running and show his hands and then reached for his waistband as officers were chasing and raised his hand, Yost said.
+He had ignored commands to stop and show his hands and then reached toward his waistband and raised his hand as officers were chasing, Yost said.
 Some of the officers first used Tasers before firing their guns, he said.

 The state investigation found that police first saw Walker driving with a broken taillight and a broken light on his rear license plate, but they decided not to follow him.
 They saw him 10 minutes later at the same intersection and decided to pursue him for the equipment violation, Yost said.